cemgate/SortingAlgorithms/README.md

 The user can use this project to learn how different sorting algorithms work and how to implement them in C++.
 The project can also be expanded with additional sorting algorithms or features, such as displaying the sorted movies in a specific order or allowing the user to search for a specific movie based on its name or rating.

-The project uses the following standard libraries
+The project uses the following standard libraries:
 -iostream
 -fstream
 -vector